strawberry-graphql/strawberry/docs/general/subscriptions.md

 django_asgi_app = get_asgi_application()
 ```

-Import your Strawberry schema after creating the django ASGI application This
+Import your Strawberry schema after creating the django ASGI application.
+This
 ensures django.setup() has been called before any ORM models are imported for
 the schema.